-3) 1) All animal control3 and Law Enforcement Officers have authority to enforce this section and may issue a citation for violation of this section.
-Notice shall include the name, address and phone number (if available) of the complainant, and all witnesses to the violation of this section.
-If the violation of this section is witnessed by an Officer, that Officer shall become the complainant and the Officer's name shall appear as a witness.
-Penalties for any violation for this section shall be established in the schedule of fees.4 common to their species or otherwise disturb the peace and quiet of the inhabitants of the Town of Edgewood, or to keep or maintain on his premises any animal in such a manner as to disturb others by noxious or offensive odors, or otherwise endanger the health, safety, and welfare of the inhabitants of the Town of Edgewood.

-A. It is unlawful for any owner to allow any of his animals

-B. It is unlawful to agitate, tease, harass, annoy, disturb, or coerce an animal to make noise common to their species

-C. Complaints may be filed at the Police Department by any citizen and shall be forwarded to the Animal Control Department for investigation.
+- A. All animal control and Law Enforcement Officers have authority to enforce this Ordinance and may issue a citation for violation of this Ordinance.
+If the violation of this Ordinance is witnessed by an Officer that Officer shall become the complainant and the Officer's name shall appear as a witness. - B. Penalties for any violation for this Ordinance shall be established in the schedule of fees. - 1.
+It is unlawful for any owner to allow any of his or her animals common to their species or otherwise to disturb the peace and quiet of the inhabitants of the Town of Edgewood, or to keep or maintain on his premises any animal in such a manner as to disturb others by noxious or offensive odors, or otherwise endanger the health, safety, and welfare of the inhabitants of the Town of Edgewood. - 2.
+It is unlawful to agitate, tease, harass, annoy, disturb, or coerce an animal to make noise common to their species - 3.
+Complaints may be filed at the Police Department by any citizen and shall be forwarded to the Animal Control Department for investigation.